 As always I brought my own lightweight shopping bag so I didn’t have to use any plastic ones while I was away.

 Intrepid gave me a cloth bag that came in useful when I’d go to a supermarket to buy some snacks OR when I went looking for sea glass in Dahab.
-This may seem cheesey to some but for me it shows the integrity of a company that encourages its patrons to think about the impact they have when they travel.
+This may seem cheesy to some but for me, it shows the integrity of a company that encourages its patrons to think about the impact they have when they travel.
 Our guides also offered to buy a large container of water that we could decant into our water bottles if we wanted.
 Both guides – from different countries, demonstrated the values of Intrepid by briefing their patrons on how to be respectful to people, to the culture, to the environment and to others on the trip.
 We were encouraged to buy local produce, use trains or buses to see some sites, educate us about not buying souvenirs from young children, supporting local artists and being respectful of women, children, animals and the environment.
 A company is only as good as its staff and Intrepid have the formula right on recruiting and maintaining a high standard of educated, knowledgeable guides.

-On an Original trip, the guide handles all group check ins at airports, ensures luggage is collected and placed on transport, assists in checking into hotels, takes you to ”off the beaten track’ attractions, offers a choice of dining options to suit everyone’s needs, gives ideas on what to do on your down time, takes you to local establishments for shopping, dining, engaging in say diving and more.
+On an Original trip, the guide handles all group check-ins at airports, ensures luggage is collected and placed on transport, assists in checking into hotels, takes you to ”off the beaten track’ attractions, offers a choice of dining options to suit everyone’s needs, gives ideas on what to do on your downtime, takes you to local establishments for shopping, dining, engaging in say diving and more.
 Some even take you to their home so you can meet their family.